Skip to Main Content

 What is a hip replacement surgery?

 Hip replacement surgery is a medical procedure that involves replacing a damaged or worn hip joint with an artificial one, usually made of metal, ceramic, or plastic.
-The goal of this surgery is to alleviate pain, improve mobility, and enhance the quality of life for those suffering from hip joint disorders, injuries, and/or arthritis.
+The goal of this surgery is to alleviate pain, improve mobility, and enhance the quality of life for those suffering from hip joint disorders, injuries, arthritis, or a combination of all three.

 When do you start walking after a hip replacement?